How to Make and Run a Quiz | AhaSlides Help

 Other Settings for Quizzes

 Aside from the settings you can make on each slide (see step 2 for more details), you can also change the general settings for the whole quiz.
-These settings can be found by navigating to 'Settings' in the top bar, followed by 'Quiz settings' or 'Who takes the lead'.
+These settings can be found by navigating to 'Settings' in the top bar, followed by 'General quiz settings'.

 On a leaderboard slide, a short jingle will play while the leaderboard is rearranging itself to show the new standings.
 On the final leaderboard slide, a different, more triumphant jingle will play to announce the winner of the quiz.